-Before we delve into specific products, though, here are a couple of general shampooing tips: If you’re wondering how often you should wash, Brooke Jordan, co-founder and master stylist at the Bird House in Gowanus, recommends “no more than twice a week,” and when you do shampoo, try her star-shape cleaning method.
+Before we delve into specifics, here are a couple of general shampooing tips: If you’re wondering how often you should wash, Brooke Jordan, co-founder and master stylist at the Bird House in Gowanus, recommends “no more than twice a week,” and when you do shampoo, try her star-shape cleaning method.
 “I always recommend first making sure your hair is pretty wet,” she says, “then putting about a quarter-size drop of shampoo in your hand, lathering it in your hands, and then tapping some on your head at your temples, on the top of your head at the crown, and two at the nape,” making what would look like a star of shampoo on your head.
 Then get to scrubbing.
 “Do that once, rinse, repeat and do it again,” she says.
 “The pattern is to your pleasure.”
 Now that we have that down, let’s go on to the best shampoos.

-Masami Hosono, creative director of the gender-neutral East Village hair salon Vacancy Project, told us about Malin + Goetz’s Moisturizing Shampoo.
-She uses the shampoo in her salon and has been a fan of the brand for years.
-“I’ve been using Malin + Goetz for a really long time — like eight years — at work,” she says.
-“We only use the Moisturizing Shampoo and the Cilantro Conditioner.”
+Hosono is a fan of Malin + Goetz and has been using the brand’s moisturizing shampoo and cilantro conditioner in their salon for “a really long time — like eight years,” they say.
 According to Hosono, the shampoo works well for all hair textures, “curly to straight, thick or thin.”
-Despite its being sulfate free, it’s still very foamy.
-“I like the Malin + Goetz shampoo because it’s not 100 percent organic and it’s also not 100 percent chemical,” she says.
+Despite it being sulfate free, it’s still very foamy.
+“I like the Malin + Goetz shampoo because it’s not 100 percent organic and it’s also not 100 percent chemical,” Hosono says.
 “It has both, and you really need both, especially if you have a color or anything chemical in your hair.
 It’s really for any hair type, and it’s not too heavy.”

 Best shampoos for all hair types

-“Every Davines Shampoo is my favorite, but Oi is at the top because it is literally perfect,” says celebrity hairstylist Clariss Rubenstein.
+“Every Davines shampoo is my favorite, but Oi is at the top because it is literally perfect,” says hairstylist Clariss Rubenstein.
 She recommends it for every hair type and says it leaves hair feeling silky, hydrated, and shiny.
 The shampoo is infused with beta-carotene-rich roucou oil (it has 100 times more of the antioxidant than carrots, for what it’s worth), which helps hair produce melanin.
 Rubenstein also likes the scent, which she describes as “delicious and mild.”

 Best shampoo for normal hair

-“If I were to talk about my all-encompassing favorite shampoos and conditioners, one of my favorites is Sachajuan Normal Hair Shampoo,” says Jordan.
-“It’s so simple and so effective, it smells amazing, and the ingredients are incredibly high-quality.”
+“If I were to talk about my all-encompassing favorite shampoos and conditioners, one of my favorites is Sachajuan Normal Hair shampoo,” says Jordan.
+“It’s so simple and so effective, it smells amazing, and the ingredients are incredibly high quality.”
 Jordan tells us that while Sachajuan does use sulfates, the shampoo’s ingredients are produced in “small batches in Sweden” and that “in Europe, they have so many more regulations for their beauty products then we do, so essentially anything that’s made in Europe is sort of automatically going to be a little safer than what’s produced here.”
 The brand’s products have regularly made our more specific shampoo and hair-product guides — not to mention being a favorite of Rio’s mom.
 And given the effectiveness of the brand’s more targeted treatments and Jordan’s ringing endorsement, we’re calling this one the best for “normal” hair that’s right down the middle between not too oily and not too dry.